waimea-Ben/200Assesment/design.md

  - Fully satisfy the original need / purpose (e.g. actually be able to make bookings, etc.)
  - Fully meet the user's requirements
  - Make sure that it copes with all inputs (normal, boundary and abnormal)
+ - will need to use lots of testing to make sure it works under all circumstances

 ### AESTHETICS